-- To apply a Vshale estimate from GR, you must be sure you really have a clean sand and a real shale rock in the formation under study.
-But what would happen if just the whole clastic formation is shaly?, then you can not simply pick a value of GR_clean to input into the linear GR index equation.
-Likewise, are you sure do you have a real shale rock body in your formation?
+- To apply a Vshale estimate from GR, you must be sure that you really have at least one point of a clean sand, and a real shale rock in the formation under study.
+But what would happen if just the whole clastic formation is shaly?.
+Then you can not simply pick a value of GR_clean to input into the linear GR index equation.
+Likewise, are you sure that you have a real shale rock body in the formation?

-If there are available modern logs, it is good to compare several Volume of Shale estimates.
-The Neutron Porosity to Density Porosity difference is perhaps after the GR, the next preferred method to estimate V-SHALE.
+If modern logs are available, it is good idea to compare several Shale Volume estimates.
+The Neutron Porosity to Density Porosity difference is perhaps after the GR, the next preferred method to calculate the Volume of Shale.

-With no gas present in the formation, the neutron porosity to density porosity difference has a linear response with rock clay content.
-Even better, it does not depend upon GR, so it provides an independent reference estimator:
+If there is no gas present in the formation, the neutron porosity to density porosity difference tends to have a linear response with rock's clay content.
+This is because the neutron porosity tool is very sensible to the high hydrogen index of clays, while the bulk density tool does not.
+Even better, the difference does not depend upon Gamma Ray, so it provides a GR independent estimator:

-The log curves plotted below show the result of the new generated .LAS file computed by the GLS script:
+The log curves plotted below show the result of a new generated .LAS file:

 Track 1Shows basic general and lithology information: The Gamma Ray curve GRGC (a rule of thumb of 65 API units threshold value was used to contrast in yellow and green, sandstones and shaly sandstones trends).
 The photoelectric factor PDPE, and the caliper CLDC.